TYPO3-Documentation/redirects/README.md

 * use [redirects-fix.csv](https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-fix.csv) if you need to redirect one URL to another,
 * use [redirects-var.csv](https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-var.csv) if there is a bunch of URLs where the redirect can be expressed as sourcepath/* >> targetpath/*,
-* use [redirects-var-final.csv(https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-var.csv) if sourcepath/* should be redireted to finalurl
+* use [redirects-var-final.csv](https://github.com/TYPO3-Documentation/redirects/edit/master/redirects-var.csv) if sourcepath/* should be redirected to finalurl

 If you just have the broken link and no target, you can add to [broken-links.txt](https://github.com/TYPO3-Documentation/redirects/edit/master/broken-links.txt).
 Please only use this as fallback, if no other choice is possible!